braeden-kelly/cm25-gomlbkwps/presentation.md

 Anytime I say the following terms, this is what I mean.

+- "Change" is an addition, deletion, or modification to file(s).
 - "Client" is the tool used to run Git commands.
 This can be a command line or graphical interface.
 Below are some of the many options to use as clients in the order I recommend them in.
     1. [Sublime Merge](https://www.sublimemerge.com/).
     2. [Git CLI](https://git-scm.com/downloads).
     3. [Built-in VS Code collaboration tools](https://code.visualstudio.com/).
 - "Directory" is a "folder" that you use to store files in.
-- "Change" is an addition, deletion, or modification to file(s).
+- "Head" is the currently checked out version of a repository.
+- "Local" refers to directories, files, & repositories stored on your computer opposed to "Remote".
+- "Remote" refers to directories, files, & repositories stored on a server.

 #### Version Control